11 of the Best Outdoor Water Parks in the US

 The mega wave pool at Disney's Typhoon Lagoon in Orlando is a hit with older kids.

-Disney’s Typhoon Lagoon Water Park — Orlando, Florida
+2. Disney’s Typhoon Lagoon Water Park — Orlando, FL

 While thrill-seekers might prefer the more extreme water rides at Blizzard Beach, this tropical-themed Orlando water park may better satisfy the whole family.
 Relax on the sandy shores of what is touted as North America’s largest wave pool, where you can even sign up for surf lessons (yes, there are waves that big).
 Ketchakiddee Creek water playground features water cannons, waterfalls, and mini water slides better for little kids.
 Zoom down the Crush ’n’ Gusher, a 400-foot-long water coaster as a family, or the real thrill seekers can take the Humunga Kowabunga, an in-the-dark body slide with a five-story drop.
 There are several more raft and inner tube rides at this Disney water park, too, including a few without height restrictions.